 On campus, providing the necessary link between the public and its University, are a number of people who function as part of the Administration.
-This includes a President, two Vice Presidents, ten Deans, an Assistant to the President and an Auditor, Controller, Registrar, Librarian, Purchasing Agent, Director of University Relations, Director of Alumni Relations, Director of the Institute for Civic Education and Superintendent of Buildings and Grounds.
+This includes a President, two Vice Presidents, nine Deans, an Assistant to the President, and an Auditor, Controller, Registrar, Librarian, Purchasing Agent, Director of University Relations, Director of Alumni Relations, Director of the Institute for Civic Education and Superintendent of Buildings and Grounds.

-The Advisers of Men, Advisers of Women, Director of Housing and the Admissions Officer, also part of the administrative table of organization, devote most of their attention directly toward the students.
+The Advisers of Men.
+Advisers of Women, Director of Housing and the Admissions Officer are also part of the administrative table of organization.